balancer/balancer-deployments/v3/deprecated/20250507-v3-aggregator-batch-router/readme.md

 # 2025-05-07 - V3 Aggregator Batch Router

+> ⚠️ **DEPRECATED: do not use** ⚠️
+>
+> This version, while still safe to use, was superseded by [`AggregatorBatchRouter` V2](../../tasks/20251010-v3-aggregator-batch-router-v2/), which represents a refactor of the Router architecture.

 Contains the `AggregatorBatchRouter`, for complex multi-hop swaps (supports buffer wrap / unwrap).
 This version of the BatchRouter does not use permit2.
 The sender pays the required amounts to the Vault up front, avoiding any kind of token approval requirements.

 ## Useful Files